pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

 It is the aggregate measurement of observable in a distribution.

 eg, what's one's expectation on return on an investment?

+Often, the yes/no answer can be viewed as a projection from this aggregate assessment.

+eg, Do you think president is doing well? yes/no

 #### the entire probability distribution {#the-entire-probability-distribution}